 Frank Jude was a 26-year-old black male leaving a party in Milwaukee.
 After he exited, he had the unfortunate luck to run into four off-duty officers.

 Normally, running into an off-duty police officer shouldn’t be an issue.
 In theory, they’re supposed to act like normal individuals during these hours– with the exception of emergency situations and specific protocols.
 Bumping into these officers should have been uneventful.
 It was the furthest thing from it.

 The officers attacked Jude and his friend claiming that they had stolen one of the officer’s wallets, containing his badge.
 The attack could be described as nothing short of brutal.
 Jude’s friend suffered a knife wound to his face before he managed to escape.
 Jude was repeatedly punched, kicked, and stabbed in the ears with a pen.
 The local courts acquitted the officers of their crime.
 It took a federal court to convict these men; yet they only managed to get three of them for their part in the injustice.

 Connecticut Police Charged with Racist Abuse of Authority

 Four Connecticut police officers were charged for improperly carrying out their duties in East Haven.
 According to the charges, the officers willingly decided to choose a select group of individuals and refrain from allowing them to practice their civil rights equally.
 This abuse was aggravated by the fact that their choice seemed to be entirely prejudiced by race.
-The preponderance of the injustices were leveled at those in the Latino community.
+The preponderance of the injustices was leveled at those in the Latino community.
 The charges leveled insist that the men didn’t act as ordained officers of the law, but as bullies with badges.
-This case was one of many police investigations across the nation, but the specificity and the predetermined nature of the offense makes it stand out as particularly abusive.
+This case was one of many police investigations across the nation, but the specificity and the predetermined nature of the offense make it stand out as particularly abusive.